Jund al-Sham: 2005 Lebanon/Syria/Qatar

-On March 19, 2005 Jund Ash Sham killed one British teacher outside of Doha Players theater in Doha in Qater, and injured 12 other people.
+On March 19, 2005 Jund Ash Sham killed one British teacher outside of Doha Players theater in Doha in Qatar, and injured 12 other people.
 The group that month claimed for the suicide bombing in Qatar.

 In July 2005, Jund Ash Sham faxed a threat to assassinate several prominent Hezbollah allies and leaders, including former spiritual leader of the movement Sayyed Mohammad Hussein Fadlallah, at the Shiite Fatwa Center in Lebanese Tyre.

 Amnesty International reported on a September 2005 clash of Syrian Army against Jund al-Sham near Hama:

 Heba al-Khaled, Rola al-Khaled and Nadia al-Satour were arrested on 3 September 2005, following, according to Syrian state media, a gun battle in Hama province, in the west of the country, between the Anti-Terror Squad and militants of the Jund al-Sham ("Soldiers of the Levant") armed group.
 Five Jund al-Sham members were reportedly killed and two security officers injured.
 The women were arrested when the security forces were unable to find their husbands, who are allegedly involved with Jund al-Sham.
 They were first detained in the town of Hama, before being transferred to the Military Intelligence Palestine Branch in Damascus.
 They were reportedly held as hostages to put pressure on their husbands to give themselves up, even though Heba al-Khaled and her sister Rola al-Khaled were pregnant at the time they were detained, and Nadia al-Satour reportedly had her young baby with her.

 According to a pro-Syrian government blog, saroujah.blogspot.com critical of Palestinians being armed in their camps, in October 2005, Jund fought with a Nasserist group outside the Ain al-Hilweh camp in Lebanon, four people were injured.

 Also in October 2005, Jund al-Sham threatened to slaughter the German prosecutor Detlev Mehlis, who was heading the UN inquiry into the assassination of Lebanese business magnate and former Prime Minister Rafik Hariri.
 It claimed that Mehlis was connected with Israel.